dongyangli/hackathon/README.md

 #How to Use
-Recommended browser: Safari.

-Recommended system: Desktop/Mobile
+Recommended system/browser: Desktop/Safari, Mobile/Chrome or Safari

 Access the web application [here](https://uclahilahack.herokuapp.com).
 You can choose multiple securities and multiple fields for the securities.
 For each security chosen, we will generate one csv file for you.